nathanlong/rules/content/games/skull.md

 #### Add:

-- If they want, the first player can **Add** an extra disc on top of the one they already played.
+- If they want, the first player can **Add** an extra disc of their choice on top of the one they already played.
-    - If a player has no cards and it's their turn to add, they MUST challenge instead.
+    - If a player has no discs and it's their turn to add, they MUST challenge instead.
     - Place the disc slightly offset so it can be seen how many are down.
 - The player to their left can do the same, and this continues around the table until...